ANNOVAR: System efficiency

 Benchmarked on a modern desktop computer (3 GHz Intel Xeon CPU, 8GB memory), for 4.7 million variants, ANNOVAR requires ~4 minutes to perform gene-based functional annotation, or ~15 minutes to perform stepwise "variants reduction".
 It is said to be practical for performing variant annotation and variant prioritization on hundreds of human genomes in a day.

-ANNOVAR could be sped up by using the -thread argument which enables multi-threading so that input files could be processed in parallel.
+ANNOVAR can be sped up by using the -thread argument which enables multi-threading so that input files can be processed in parallel.

 Data resources

 To use ANNOVAR for functional annotation of variants, annotation datasets can be downloaded using the annotate_variation.pl script, which saves them to local disk.
 Different annotation data sources are used for the three major types of annotation (gene-based, region-based, and filter-based).

 These are some of the data sources for each annotation type: